iTwin/itwinjs-core/docs/presentation/Content/ContentInstancesOfSpecificClasses.md

 > **Default value:** `false`

 Should image IDs be calculated for the returned instances.
-When `true`, [ImageIdOverride](../customization/ImageIdOverride.md) rules get applied when creating.
+When `true`, [ImageIdOverride](../customization/ImageIdOverride.md) rules get applied when creating the content.

 ### Attribute: `relatedInstances`